 No nothing – Very Sensitive Dry Shampoo

-I hope this makes this clearer for you as to whether you can bring dry shampoo on a plane.
+I hope this makes this clearer for you and answers your question can you bring dry shampoo on a plane.

-You may wish to read my other airport security articles to see what you can carry on a plane in carry on and checked baggage:
+You may wish to read my other security articles to see what you can carry on a plane in carry on and checked baggage: